danieagle/adare-net/README.txt

 By using _Synchronous I/O Multiplexing_ and _Ada Tasks_ makes the
 use of non-blocking sockets _unnecessary_.

-All supported OS's have exactly the same visible packages and children packages names!
+All supported OS's have exactly the same visible packages names and children packages names!
 No need for have a separate src file in a project for each OS just to 'with' different package names.

-Before Version 1.2.0 this is a work in progress, but the API is already in a resonable stable state, and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.
+Before Version 1.2.0 this is a work in progress, but the API is already in a reasonable stable state, and most changes are or new subprograms and packages or just changing internal parts without changing the visible API.